Overview

 - Client Secret: A private key known only to the application and the authorization server.

 - A List of Scopes: A list of supported Scopes your Client has access to.
-If you require additional Scopes, kindly reach out to your Account Manager.
+If you require additional Scopes, kindly reach out to us.

 Our APIs use either the authorizationCode Flow or clientCredentials Flow - both of which are discussed below.